Zenaida Monsada: Career

-Monsada started working as Chemistry Lab Assistant in the University of San Carlos.
-She then worked as Project Chemist for a Special Project of Bureau of Mines under Department of Environment and Natural Resources.
-After that she worked as Acting Division Chief of the Technical Assistance Division of Bureau of Energy Utilization under the Department of Energy.
-She also worked as Assistant Branch Chief of Energy Regulatory Board and as Director of the Energy Industry Administration Bureau of DOE.
+Monsada started working as chemistry lab assistant at the University of San Carlos.
+She then worked as chemist for a special project of the Bureau of Mines under Department of Environment and Natural Resources.
+After that she worked as acting division chief of the Technical Assistance Division of the Bureau of Energy Utilization under the Department of Energy (DOE).
+She also worked as assistant branch chief of the Energy Regulatory Board and as director of the Energy Industry Administration Bureau of DOE.
 She led the setting up of national petroleum testing laboratory at the Energy department and the setup of mobile monitoring and testing facility.

-After the resignation of then Energy Secretary Jericho Petilla, she was appointed as Officer-in-charge of the department, until her formal appointment as the Secretary of Energy.
+After the resignation of then Energy Secretary Jericho Petilla, she was appointed as officer-in-charge of the department, until her formal appointment as the Secretary of Energy.
 While serving as OIC she was also the undersecretary for four bureaus of the Department of Energy, Electric Power Industry Management Bureau, Energy Resources Development Bureau, Oil Industry Management Bureau, and the Renewable Energy Management Bureau.
 She was formally appointed as Secretary on October 23, 2015 by then President Benigno Aquino III.